-Now that I’m Safe, What Do I Do?
-Healing from Trauma: Part II
+Healing from Trauma, Part II: Now that I’m Safe, What Do I Do?

-After creating this narrative timeline or sketch of your life the next step is to reconstruct the traumatic event: transforming the trauma memory from a frozen moment of terror to a memory that has words, a sense of time and reveals your feelings and interpretations of the event.
-Reconstructing the event uses any and all memory, no matter how fragmented, detailed or seemingly random they are.
-Whatever memory you as the survivor have is what is worked with.
-This work is done one small piece of memory or information at a time.
-It is critical that the pace of this work does not lead to you feeling disempowered or spiraling downward.
-A competent trauma therapist will work with you to determine the best pace for you and will allow you to have a say about this pace.
+This work is done one small piece at a time.
+It is critical that the pace of this work does not lead to feeling disempowered or spiraling downward.
+A competent trauma therapist will work with you to determine the best pace and allow you to have a say.
 The end result for most survivors is that their trauma story is no longer one of humiliation and shame.
-Rather it is one of virtue and dignity.
+Rather, it is one of virtue and dignity.

-Once the traumatic event is remembered and the memory is connected to words, a sense of time as well as emotions, that which was lost must be mourned.
+Once the traumatic event is remembered and the memory is connected to words, a sense of time and emotions—that which was lost—must be mourned.
 Trauma may or may not result in physical losses, but it always results in psychological losses.
 Emotionally connecting to your losses is a courageous act and is fundamental to the mourning process.
 The act of connecting to your emotions feels scary.
-Part of this fear is because acknowledging what was lost confirms the loss and requires you to claim the new you.
-This work can feel endless but this phase of healing cannot be skipped nor can it be rushed.
-The amount of time spent in this phase is different for every individual.
-Survivors will know that they are nearing the end when “it occurs to the survivor that perhaps the trauma is not the most important, or even the most interesting, part of her life story… [she] reclaims her own history and feels renewed hope and energy for engagement with life.
-Time starts to move again. . . .
-The traumatic experience truly belongs to the past.
-At this point, the survivor faces the tasks of rebuilding her life in the present and pursuing her aspirations for the future.” *
+Part of this fear arises because acknowledging what was lost confirms the loss and requires you to claim the new you.
+This work can feel endless, but this phase of healing cannot be skipped, nor can it be rushed.

-This emotional work should not be done without the guidance of a trained professional, who can help you through your healing.
+This emotional work should not be done without the guidance of a trained professional who can help you through your healing.
 As with all of my articles, the information in this article is intended to educate and is not meant as a substitution for individual therapy.

 References:

-• lin December 8th, 2009 at 6:23 PM #1
+December 8th, 2009 at 6:23 PM

 When do you surrender the ridiculous ideas you generated to explain it all?
 Do we not begin with meaning and the process is remaking it?
 I cannot imagine it not being the defining moment of my life or learning to mark time in a way that is associated with before and after.
 Yet I work at it still…after all these years.
 Thanks for the post…I am always eager to learn.

-• therapydoc December 9th, 2009 at 3:16 AM #2
+December 9th, 2009 at 3:16 AM

 Good post on a topic dear to my heart.
 Thanks.

-• DOROTHY December 9th, 2009 at 11:21 AM #3
+December 9th, 2009 at 11:21 AM

 It seems like an easy task to get over an event for any person, but for the one that actually underwent the trauma, it is nothing short of an uphill task… People who are going through trauma require all the care and affection and this should continue to flow to them even after they recover… only then will the recovery be complete and a slipping back into the trauma can be averted.

-• oscar.f December 9th, 2009 at 3:54 PM #4
+December 9th, 2009 at 3:54 PM

 A person who has just overcome a traumatic situation is extremely vulnerable in my opinion.
 This, I think, is because he/she has spend a considerable amount of energy in tiding over the problem and even if a small new problem or situation crops up, it is going to be extremely difficult for the person to cope with it.

-• John Lee LMHC December 10th, 2009 at 1:24 PM #5
+December 10th, 2009 at 1:24 PM

 I am very cautious in the treatment of PTSD.
 I have seen many who have gone to therapists who do not specialize in PTSD and who were encouraged to detail the trauma and had very negative consequences.
 I know one case that the re experience actually precipitated a dissociation!
 I know of others who committed suicide!